FletcherFT/aacv/README.md

 catkin_make
 ```

-Connect laptop up to wifi network, boot up aacv and check that you can ping the beaglebone black:\n
+Connect laptop up to wifi network, boot up aacv and check that you can ping the beaglebone black.

-wifi SSID:  "FOX_network"\n
+wifi SSID:  "FOX_network"

-wifi passkey: "12345678"\n
+wifi passkey: "12345678"

 ```
 ping aacv-bbb.local